Tania Saiz

 LYB Mindset Facilitator | Retreat Ambassador

+My hope is to create spaces where we can each show up fully—where we can learn from and inspire one another.
 Facilitating has given me the courage not only to embrace my own journey, but to walk alongside others in theirs.
-For me, this work is about community, creativity, and connection—the kind of healing that only happens when we walk together.
+For me, this work is rooted in community, creativity, and connection—the kind of healing that only happens together.

-Resources: If the concussion opened the door to a new chapter as an artist, LYB gently held my hand as I stepped through.
-My work leans into setbacks and honors the beauty in imperfection.
-I share my art journey on Instagram @stroke_maven_art and through my blog, A Stroke of Luck.
+Resources: If my concussion opened the door to a new chapter as an artist, LYB was there to gently guide me through it.
+My work embraces setbacks and honors the beauty in imperfection.

-Beyond my art, I am an advocate—raising awareness of women’s health and stroke through my work with the American Heart Association, sharing my story to inspire both action and prevention.
-You can follow my advocacy @stroke_maven, I am an artist.
+You can follow my advocacy at @stroke_maven.
+I am an artist.
 I am an advocate.
 I believe in turning adversity into awareness, creativity, and connection.